YouTube aspect ratio and video thumbnails

 I then tried exporting in a different ratio, for instance, 2:1 (also known as 18:9) which is essentially the aspect ratio of most modern phones, as well as being a good compromise between 16:9 and 21:9 (the “proper” cinema aspect ratio, but that might be a tad too wide for my needs).

-This is great, except when you start to consider the video thumbnail, which is what this article is about.
+This method works great, except when you start to consider the video thumbnail, which is what this article is about.

 This is where things start to get funky.
 On the video page, before actually pressing play on the video, the thumbnail is gonna be displayed.
 Here, since the video player is gonna use the aspect ratio of your video, the thumbnail is gonna need to fit in it.
 This means if you published 2:1 and your thumbnail is 2:1, everything’s fine.